Samueljabez/911_Project_datacapstone/README.md

 4. **Machine Learning Model**
    - Train a Random Forest classifier to predict emergency type.
    - Evaluate performance using precision, recall, and f1-score.
+## Conclusion

+This project demonstrates an **intermediate-level data science workflow** on real-world 911 call data.
+Key takeaways include:

+- **End-to-End Analysis:** From data cleaning and preprocessing to visualization and feature extraction.
+- **Exploratory Insights:** Identified patterns in call types, peak hours, seasonal trends, and township hotspots.
+- **Predictive Modeling:** Built a multi-class classification model to predict emergency type, highlighting challenges such as class imbalance and limited features.
+- **Practical Application:** Insights can help emergency services with **resource allocation, planning, and prioritization**.

+Overall, this project showcases the ability to handle messy real-world data, extract actionable insights, and apply machine learning — forming a solid foundation for more advanced projects like **Recommender Systems** or **Generative AI**.